Ever had trouble finding Japanese recipes that were easy to make?

 Bleaches are also advised against.
-These can be chlorine bleaches, Ajax3 or any abrasive and household acids since they also damage the stainless steel properties of the Teppanyaki Grill.
+These can be chlorine bleaches, Ajax or any abrasive and household acids since they also damage the stainless steel properties of the Teppanyaki Grill.

-The Teppanyaki grill is very fast when it comes to food preparation and you won’t need to linger around as you wait for the food to get ready.
+The Teppanyaki grill is very fast when it comes to food preparation and you won’t need to keep a constant eye out as you wait for the food to be ready.

 Another good thing about this grill is that it’s made from materials that are easy to clean, and this means that you don’t have to waste much effort to remove a lot of stains.

-In the end, you are at liberty to use the Teppanyaki grill to its fullest capacity without worrying of the cleaning aftermath.
+In the end, you are at liberty to use the Teppanyaki grill to its fullest capacity without worrying about the cleaning aftermath.

-Many people have been troubled at one point in their life on how much time they spend cleaning than on cooking, all this has been eliminated for the ultimate cooking experience.
-Also, cooking food on the Teppanyaki grill is a healthier option since excess fat drain into a drip tray, removing all unwanted oil.
+All this has been eliminated for the ultimate cooking experience.
+Also, cooking food on a Teppanyaki grill is a healthier option since excess fat drain into a drip tray, removing all unwanted oil.